-Table 16.
-Iobe in the Tests workflow Table 10: JODS in the rests WOLKHOW
+Table 16: Jobs in the Tests workflow

 The workflow uploads the generated documentation as a workflow artifact.
 Building the documentation only serves the purpose of catching issues in pull requests.
 Builds on Read the Docs happen independently.

 The workflow also uploads coverage data to Codecov after running tests.
 It generates a coverage report in Cobertura XML format, using the coverage session.
 The report is uploaded using the official Codecov GitHub Action.